RomagnaMarco/GoogleCyberSecurityCertificate/Professional_Statement.md

 # Professional Statement

+My name is Marco Romagna.
+I am dedicated to advancing my career in SQL and cybersecurity while prioritizing health, safety, and positive influence.
+I am committed to ensuring the integrity and safety of my work amidst the rapid advancement of technology.

 ## Introduction

 I, Marco Romagna, am an aspiring professional who is actively progressing my career every day while not sacrificing my health or connections.